FrogdreamStudios/launcher/README.md

 [![License](https://img.shields.io/github/license/FrogdreamStudios/launcher)](https://github.com/FrogdreamStudios/launcher/blob/master/LICENSE)

 # Dream Launcher
+> [!Warning]
+> This is a beta release.
+Some features may not work as expected, and stability is not guaranteed.
+Use at your own risk!

 Dream Launcher is a simple and lightweight launcher for Minecraft.
-At the moment the project is in active development.

-Keep an eye on the news!
+The project is actively developed.

+Stay tuned for updates and new features!

+## Roadmap
+- [ ] CurseForge integration
+- [ ] Last connections
+- [ ] Play together mode
+- [ ] Cross-platform optimizations
+- [ ] Changing and editing skins and capes
+- [ ] Modpack explorer
+- [ ] Friends and chats
+- [ ] Discord integration
+- [ ] More settings
+- [ ] More statistics